helm/helm-www/content/blog/2019-09-11-migrate-from-helm-v2-to-helm-v3.md

 ## helm-2to3 plugin

-`helm-2to3` plugin will allow us to migrate Helm v2 configuration and releases to Helm v3 in-place.
+`helm-2to3` plugin will allow us to migrate and cleanup Helm v2 configuration and releases to Helm v3 in-place.

 Installed Kubernetes objects will not be modified or removed.